snowplow-archive/snowplow.github.com/_posts/2016-06-23-snowplow-cpp-tracker-0.1.0-released.md

 <h2 id="roadmap">4.
 Roadmap</h2>

-Currently the Snowplow C++ tracker only supports OSX and Windows, but we're looking to support Linux in the future!
+Currently the Snowplow C++ Tracker only supports macOS and Windows, but we're looking to support Linux in the future!

 <h2 id="docs">5.
 Documentation</h2>

 * [C++ Tracker setup guide] [cpp-setup] for setting up the tracker
-* [C++ Tracker usage manual] [cpp-manual] for instrumenting a Go app with the tracker
+* [C++ Tracker usage manual] [cpp-manual] for instrumenting a C++ app with the tracker

 <h2 id="help">6.
 Getting help</h2>